shyammaurya1/Odoo/Extras/Add custom module.md

 Go to Update apps option, click on update

 <h1>step 7</h1>
-search for modules in search section
+search for your module in search section